 A paternity affidavit is a legal document that permits a man and a woman to declare, under penalty of perjury, that the man is the biological father of a child.
 A properly executed paternity affidavit establishes legal paternity (fatherhood) and parental rights and responsibilities, without the necessity of obtaining a court order.
 A paternity affidavit may be completed at the hospital within 72 hours of the child's birth or at your local health department any time before the child is emancipated.
 If paternity is established by paternity affidavit, the Department of Health will add the father's name to the child's birth certificate.

 The second way paternity can be established is by an order from the court.
 Either parent may file an action in an appropriate Indiana court seeking determination of paternity.
-The county prosecutor's office may also file an action if the case is a Title IV-D support case.
+The county child support office may also file an action if the case is enrolled and open (not closed) in their office.
 After the action is filed, the court will set a hearing date and notice will be provided to both parties.
 At the hearing, the parties may agree to paternity without the benefit of genetic testing, request genetic testing to determine paternity, or the court may hear evidence and make a decision about whether or not paternity should be established.
 If genetic testing is ordered by the court, the parties will be tested and the court will hold off on deciding the issue of paternity until the genetic testing results are available to the court.
-Either parent or the county prosecutor's Title IV-D child support office may request genetic testing, commonly know as DNA testing.
+Either parent or the county child support office may request genetic testing, commonly know as DNA testing.

 For more information about different ways of establishing paternity and its importance to the child, please click on the following links: